+c) MACROECONOMIC AND MARKET RISKS continued

+Risk Impact on Company Mitigant Movement
-5. Inflation risk

-Increases in inflation may result in higher:

-- operating and maintenance costs; - revenues from higher spot and PPA electricity prices; - interest rates for servicing debt (refer above); and - discount rates for valuing equity in existing projects.

-The net impact of inflation on the Company's portfolio is uncertain given such impact is determined by multiple factors (including changes to post-PPA revenue, O&M contractual arrangements, prevailing O&M costs, debt service costs and valuation effects from higher discount rates).

-- In the current inflation environment, there is greater uncertainty around how long high inflation will last.
+5. Inflation risk Increases in inflation may result in higher: operating and maintenance costs; revenues from higher spot and PPA electricity prices; interest rates for servicing debt (refer above); and discount rates for valuing equity in existing projects.
+The net impact of inflation on the Company's portfolio is uncertain given such impact is determined by multiple factors (including changes to post-PPA revenue, O&amp;M contractual arrangements, prevailing O&amp;M costs, debt service costs and valuation effects from higher discount rates).
+In the current inflation environment, there is greater uncertainty around how long high inflation will last.
 In the US, there has been a gradual downward trend since June 2022 which is expected to continue.
 Informed by existing inflation, past inflationary trends and the medium and long-term inflation targets articulated by the Federal Reserve, the Company has adopted what it considers to be prudent assumptions for 2024, 2025 and 2026 onwards.
-Detailed sensitivity analysis is carried out to test the impact on NAV of variations to these assumptions (for further details see pages 28 to 30) - The Company has existing O&M contracts in place which are partially or fully fixed fee contracts subject to fixed annual escalators, which partially mitigates the impact of increased O&M costs based on increases in inflation above current forecasts.
-These contracts typically have 2-5 year terms, which is a shorter term than for existing project PPAs - While USF's existing long-term PPAs provide price stability, these contracts are not indexed with inflation and as such the Company will not benefit from increases in power prices until these contracts come up for recontracting, albeit the overall impact on the portfolio remains positive over the useful life of the portfolio d) OPERATIONAL RISKS
+Detailed sensitivity analysis is carried out to test the impact on NAV of variations to these assumptions (for further details see pages 28 to 30) The Company has existing O&amp;M contracts in place which are partially or fully fixed fee contracts subject to fixed annual escalators, which partially mitigates the impact of increased O&amp;M costs based on increases in inflation above current forecasts.
+These contracts typically have 2-5 year terms, which is a shorter term than for existing project PPAs While USF's existing long-term PPAs provide price stability, these contracts are not indexed with inflation and as such the Company will not benefit from increases in power prices until these contracts come up for recontracting, albeit the overall impact on the portfolio remains positive over the useful life of the portfolio

-Please refer to the inflation sensitivities provided on page 30 for further detail on this exposure.
+d) OPERATIONAL RISKS

+6. Valuation of assets Valuations of the Company's assets may be under or over stated.
+The Company's assets are valued on a quarterly basis.
+The Company appoints a reputable independent reputable valuation firm to undertake valuations of its Solar Assets twice a year (valued as at 30 June and 31 December) and such valuations are rolled forward by the Investment Manager (as at 31 March and 30 September) Valuations presented by the Investment Manager are supported by comparative analysis of other market transactions and confirmed by long term discounted-cash-flow models.
+The valuations are reviewed and challenged by the Board on a quarterly basis The Company publishes sensitivities showing how the performance or valuation portfolio may be affected by changes in various underlying assumptions Please refer to pages 28 to 30 for further detail on these sensitivities. •